livingdocsIO/documentation/README.md

 ## Overview

-Livingdocs is a novel CMS that centers around frontend technologies and browser-based editing.
+Livingdocs is a component based CMS in javascript.
 A few cornerstones:
-- It is completely written in Javascript (with a little coffee)
-- There are no templates, but pure HTML/CSS and a search engine
-- Layouting is controlled by the user (designs are defined by a designer)
+- It focuses on individual documents and a WYSIWYG editor to edit them.
+- Components are HTML and CSS only.
+There is no need to updat templates in the backend.
+- Every document is self contained and aware of its CSS and javascript dependencies
+- The HTML is fully customizable and versioned

 To use Livingdocs you can access our service via our REST API or the elastic search API and write your consumer apps in any language you like.
 To develop within Livingdocs you have to be fluent in Javascript and understand a little Angular.JS and/or Node.JS.
 Of course, in order to understand Livingdocs you should also know a thing or two about how Livingdocs works.